FortiGate

 Article Id 205118

-Description This article addresses the issue of not being able to reach out to peer IP when connecting to a non FortiGate unit with multiple subnets configured.
+Description This article addresses the issue of not being able to reach out to peer IPs when connecting to a non-FortiGate unit with multiple subnets configured.

 Solution

-If there are more than one subnets (both local and remote) configured over the IPsec VPN, there should be more than one phase2 selector configured instead of including multiple firewall addresses in a single firewall deal with group and defining it as a single phase2 selector.
+If there is more than one subnet (both local and remote) configured over the IPsec VPN, there should be more than one phase2 selector configured instead of including multiple firewall addresses in a single firewall deal with group and defining it as a single phase2 selector.

 Therefore, it is advised to apply separate phase2 selectors when the IPsec VPN tunnel is configured among FortiGate and third-party vendors as every vendor has its own IPSec implementation.

-The answer is to configure multiple phase2 selectors on the FortiGate in order that every of the configured phase2 will use a completely unique SPI value for every of the one-of-a-kind subnets.
+The answer is to configure multiple phase2 selectors on the FortiGate so that every configured phase2 will use a unique SPI value for every one-of-a-kind subnet.

 Route-based IPsec VPN.